Types of trading event

 Step 5

-If step 4 fails to set the price because the financial products have not previously traded in an auction, then the algorithm selects the lowest of the prices at which order imbalance is minimised, and at which there is either zero order imbalance or excess offer (seller) demand.
+If step 4 fails to set the price because the financial products have not previously traded in an auction, then the platform selects the lowest of the prices at which order imbalance is minimised, and at which there is either zero order imbalance or excess offer (seller) demand.

 EXAMPLE